public-transport/gtfs-via-postgres/readme.md

 # COMMIT
 ```

 Importing will take 10s to 10m, depending on the size of the feed.
-On my laptop, importing the above feed takes about 4m.
+On my laptop, importing the above feed takes about 4m; Importing the [260kb 2021-10-06 Amtrak feed](https://transitfeeds.com/p/amtrak/1136/20211006) takes 6s.

 In addition to a table for each GTFS file, `gtfs-via-postgres` adds these views to help with real-world analysis: